ThemeZee/lewis/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Lewis is a simple and elegant business theme with a dark background and stunning typography.
+Lewis is a clean and lightweight business theme using modern colors and typography.

 == Description ==

-Lewis is a simple and elegant business theme with a dark background and stunning typography.
-It supports a large number of block patterns, with which you can easily create complex pages.
+Lewis is a clean and lightweight business theme using modern colors and typography.
+The theme supports a huge range of block patterns, which allow you to build your static pages with just a few clicks.
+It also comes with multiple header and footer block template parts.

 == Copyright ==